Loading Dock Safety Loading Dock Safety

 • Check the trailer floor to ensure it is in good condition and can handle the weight of your truck and load.

 • Make sure the dock and trailer have proper lighting.
-This will ensure you can see what you are doing and avoid accidents.
+This will ensure you can see what you are doing and avoid any accidents.

 Safety Around Lift Trucks